- Published date:

 - 118 Cleaning up Data

-We introduced a monthly “Hack & Yack” to run alongside the more formal training programme.
+We host a monthly “Hack & Yack” to run alongside the more formal training programme.
 During these two-hour self-paced casual meet-ups, open to all staff, the group works through a variety of online tutorials on a particular digital topic.
 Example sessions include: